benckx/lego-compare-inventory-vs-wanted/README.md

-- Implement some kind of rules engine that allow for color substitution (e.g. "use dark grey if I don't have the part in black") or part substitution (e.g. "use two 2x2 brick if I don't have one 2x4 brick") (something like that already exists in the Studio app of Bricklink)
+- Implement some kind of rules engine that allow for color substitution (e.g. "use dark grey if I don't have the part in black") or part substitution (e.g. "use two 2x2 brick if I don't have one 2x4 brick") (something like that already exists in the Studio app of BrickLink)
 - Maybe a UI and an executable, so it's user-friendly for everyone